bumble-tech/appyx/documentation/navigation/explicit-navigation.md

 Let's break down what happens here:
 1. `attachChild` is provided with a lambda where we add `NavTarget.Onboarding` to a `BackStack`.
-2. `attachChild` internally executes this lambda and waits for the provided `OnboardingNode` node to appear in the children of `Root` node after.
+2. `attachChild` internally executes this lambda and waits for the provided `OnboardingNode` node type to appear in the children of `Root` node after.
 3. Once the desired `Node` appeared in the children list `attachChild` returns it.
 In the case when you provide an action which will not result in appearing the desired `Node` in the children list, for instance: